-Because gas is now at $4.21/gallon, I’m especially eager to do whatever I can to improve my gas mileage for the drive up to New York (we’re driving instead of $1 busing because we’re taking our dog) via Extreme Hypermilering.
-So, I spent (way too much) time perusing my way around the internet, reading every article I could find on the subject of “Extreme Hypermilering”
+With gas prices still so high, I’m especially eager to do whatever I can to improve my gas mileage for the drive up to New York (we’re driving instead of $1 busing because we’re taking our dog) via Extreme Hypermiling.
+So, I spent (way too much) time perusing my way around the internet, reading every article I could find on the subject of “Extreme Hypermiling”

 For those of you unfamiliar with the term, Wikipedia says: